Level 42: 1983–1985: Moving towards pop (Standing in the Light and True Colours)

 A fourth album, Standing in the Light, was released in 1983.
-Produced by Larry Dunn and Verdine White (of Earth, Wind & Fire), this album began a new era for the band, being less experimental and less jazzy than previous releases.
+Produced by Larry Dunn and Verdine White (of Earth, Wind and & Fire), this album included fewer jazz elements and had more pop-oriented songs than previous releases.
 It provided them with their first UK Top Ten hit, "The Sun Goes Down (Living It Up)".
-Notably, the album featured no instrumental tracks, with the band now focusing heavily on songs.
-(The band would not release another instrumental on an album until 1988's Staring at the Sun).
+The album featured no instrumental tracks, with the band now focusing on vocal tracks.

-The 1984 album True Colours continued the band's development away from primarily jazz-funk based music, switching between funk, power pop, mid-tempo rock and moody ballads.
+The 1984 album True Colours included jazz-funk based music, switching between funk, power pop, mid-tempo rock and ballads.
 It yielded the singles "The Chant Has Begun" and "Hot Water".
-The latter was a Top 20 hit in Britain and a Top 5 hit in the Netherlands where the band became popular (the song also reached No. 7 in Belgium).
-During the same year, Mark King released his first solo album Influences on which he played the majority of the instruments (with a guest appearance by Aswad's Drummie Zeb, and with Lindup guesting on additional keyboards).
+The latter was a Top 20 hit in Britain and a Top 5 hit in the Netherlands (the song also reached No. 7 in Belgium).
+During the same year, Mark King released his first solo album Influences on which he played most instruments (with a guest appearance by Aswad's Drummie Zeb, and with Lindup guesting on additional keyboards).